rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

     <tr>
       <td>Screen\\FullScreen</td>
       <td>FULLSCREEN</td>
       <td>Sets RhoElements to fullscreen mode, locking out the OS to the user unless specifically minimized using the <a href="../api/Application#mminimize">Application API</a>.
-Some Windows Mobile devices feature a customized Motorola user interface; in this case access is provided to the status bar at the top of the screen.</td>
+Some Windows Mobile devices feature a customized Zebra user interface; in this case access is provided to the status bar at the top of the screen.</td>
       <td>0 - Disabled<BR>1 - Enabled</td>
       <td>Windows Mobile, Windows CE, Android, iOS</td>
     </tr>